Lil' G.L.'s Honky Tonk Jubilee

 Lil' G.L.'s Honky Tonk Jubilee is the third studio album by Charley Crockett, released on Son of Davy on September 8, 2017.
 The album served as the first installment in the Lil' G.L. series of albums released by Crockett.

 Background

 Coming off the heels of In the Night which blended much of Charley's blues influence with his country influence, Charley dove headfirst into the genre on the record.
-The album featured 16 tracks all being covers of country standards from the likes of Roy Acuff, Hank Williams, Ernest Tubb, Loretta Lynn, Webb Pierce, among others.
+The album featured 16 tracks, all being covers of country standards from the likes of Roy Acuff, Hank Williams, Ernest Tubb, Loretta Lynn, Webb Pierce, among others.

-The albums most notable track would come on the second track, with his cover of Tanya Tucker's "The Jamestown Ferry", which would shoot Charley onto a national stage.